Potty training doesn’t happen in a matter of days or weeks. Gradual potty training can be a more relaxed and effective method for your child.

 Potty training, like many milestones, makes us wonder whether our kids will ever get it.
 But, like my kids’ pediatrician told us, you won’t see kindergarteners in diapers.
 Your child will learn how to use the potty at some point.

-Still, that doesn’t make it easier when we expect our kids to be potty trained in three days and they aren’t.
+Still, that doesn’t make it easier when you expect him to be potty trained in three days and he isn’t.

 With gradual potty training, the “start” and “end” dates are a blur.
-You won’t have an official potty training day, and you won’t feel like your child has mastered it 100% by a certain time.
+You won’t have an official potty training weekend, nor feel like your child has mastered it 100% by a certain time.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Potty training doesn’t need fancy equipment.
-But you do need the items that work for your child.
-You’ll also need to come equipped with items to make potty training easier for everyone.
+Potty training doesn’t need fancy equipment, but you do need the items that work for your child.
+Come equipped with items to make potty training easier for everyone.

 - Change of clothes